Open Educational Resources Librarian

 - Zimmerman Library B32

-Jennifer Schaller is the Open Educational Resources (OER) Librarian in the department of Digital Initiatives and Scholarly Communication (DISC) in CULLS.
+Jennifer Jordan is the Open Educational Resources (OER) Librarian in the department of Digital Initiatives and Scholarly Communication (DISC) in CULLS.
 She has strong experience with creating and adopting OER, including serving as a Presidential Fellow in Central New Mexico Community College’s OER Initiative where she co-created the English department’s open source textbooks, currently used in multiple English courses.
 These textbooks have saved CNM students hundreds of thousands of dollars.

 Through the OER Initiative at CNM and as a Presidential Fellow, Jennifer helped support faculty adoption, adaptation, and creation of Open Educational Materials.
 She co-administered CNM’s Adopt!
 Adapt!
 Create! program, which incentivized faculty to integrate Open Educational Resources into their courses.
 She looks forward to applying her advocacy skills at UNM to help faculty navigate the world of Open Access materials.